shoaibiftikhar/Retail-Sales-Analysis/README.md

 WHERE category = 'Beauty'
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a SQL query to fetch all sales records where total_sale is greater than 1000.**:
 ```sql
 SELECT * FROM retail_sales
 WHERE total_sale > 1000
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to get the total number of transactions grouped by gender and category.**:
 ```sql
 SELECT
     category,